raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 commmand.
 When you specify them for a specific data series, they will override the default options for the plot for that data series.

-Here's a complete example of a simple data specification:
+Here's a complete gfcz of a simple data specification:

 ```js
 [ { label: "Foo", data: [ [10, 1], [17, -14], [30, 5] ] },